Royal Oak, Michigan: Arts and culture

 Downtown Royal Oak features a wide assortment of nightlife venues, including the Royal Oak Music Theatre and the Baldwin Theatre.
 Mark Ridley's Comedy Castle, a comedy club, was an early venue for performers such as Tim Allen and Dave Coulier.
 Allen's connections to Royal Oak would later in his career be alluded to in the sitcom Home Improvement as the protagonist's (played by Allen) place of residence.

 Royal Oak encompasses a major span of the Woodward Dream Cruise.
 The city sponsors ancillary events around the Cruise.
 It is the site of the Detroit Zoo, one of the region's leading tourist attractions.

+Sports

 Royal Oak is home to the Royal Oak Leprechauns, a collegiate summer league baseball team that competes in the Northwoods League.
 The Leprechauns play their home games at Memorial Park.
+The 2026 Leprechauns, skippered by former MLB standout D.J.
+LeMahieu, were crowned champions of the 26-team league.

 Arts, Beats & Eats

 Arts, Beats & Eats is a U.S. Labor Day Weekend festival held in Royal Oak.
 Prior to 2010 it was held in downtown Pontiac, Michigan streets in storefront businesses and at the Phoenix Plaza Amphitheatre.
 The festival is sponsored by local businesses, including Ford, the naming sponsor.
 Proceeds from Arts, Beats & Eats benefit local charities; an estimated 1.7 million was donated in the first seven years.

 A juried arts exhibition, food court, concert stages with local and national acts and a charity preview gala highlight festival programming.